-If you realize that your newborn has a tummy pain, that’s because he is getting too much formula.
+If you realize that your newborn has tummy pain, that’s because he is getting too much formula.

 Finally, don’t panic.
-Feeding babies formula is so easy, with the time you will discover the feeding schedule for your baby alone.
+Feeding babies formula is so easy, with time you will discover the feeding schedule for your baby alone.
 No book or website can tell you the exact amount your baby will consume.